-The bill amends Section 44-1-7 of the General Laws concerning state tax officials, specifically addressing interest rates on delinquent tax payments and limitations on audit periods.
-It establishes that, starting January 1, 2026, the interest rate on all delinquent tax payments, including sales and trust fund taxes, will be capped at twelve percent (12%) per annum, with no exclusions.
-This cap serves as both a floor and a ceiling, ensuring consistency in the application of interest rates.
-The interest rate applied will be based on the date of notification of delinquency rather than the original tax obligation date.
+The bill amends Section 44-1-7 of the General Laws regarding state tax officials, specifically addressing interest rates on delinquent tax payments and limitations on audit periods.
+It establishes that, starting January 1, 2026, the interest rate on all delinquent tax payments, including but not limited to sales and trust fund taxes, will be capped at twelve percent (12%) per annum, with no exclusions.
+This cap will serve as both a floor and a ceiling for interest rates, ensuring consistency in their application.
+The interest rate assessed will be based on the rate in effect on the date of the notification of delinquency, rather than the date of the original tax obligation.

 Statutes affected: